EV PLAN

 Barriers to EV Adoption in Kentucky

-KYTC reached out to hundreds of stakeholders during the first half of 2022 with the development of Kentucky’s EV Infrastructure Deployment Plan.
+KYTC reached out to hundreds of stakeholders during the first half of 2022 for the development of the first version of Kentucky’s EV Infrastructure Deployment Plan.
 Some of the most important feedback was about barriers to the adoption of EVs in Kentucky.
 One of the most important and exciting conclusions was additional charging infrastructure was one of the top concerns.
 This is something KYTC and the Federal government are doing something about right now.
 KYTC has developed a plan to expand the DCFC charging network and the implementation of that plan is funded through the NEVI Program Formula Funds.

 Kentucky's EV Charging Program